The Nutt House (film): Production

 Filming took place on location in Los Angeles, California in the summer of 1991.
 Creative tensions between director Scott Spiegel and one of the film's producers, Brad Wyman, resulted in Spiegel being replaced by another director, Adam Rifkin, three weeks into production.
 Wyman later stated that he regretted firing Spiegel and blamed it on the fact that he (Wyman) "wasn't a very good producer at the time."
-As a result, the writers of this film - Sam Raimi, Ivan Raimi, Bruce Campbell, and Scott Spiegel - were so embarrassed with the end result that they all used pseudonyms instead of their own names in the credits.
+As a result, the writers of this film—Sam Raimi, Ivan Raimi, Bruce Campbell, and Scott Spiegel—were so embarrassed with the result that they all used pseudonyms instead of their own names in the credits.

 Release

 The film was released theatrically in Germany on September 10, 1992 and was not released in the United States until the summer of 1995, where it was released directly to videocassette.
 Two DVD releases followed.
 The first in 1999, where it was released by Image Entertainment and the second in 2005, where it was released by Ardustry Entertainment.
 In Australia, it was released on VHS as The Nutty Nut.